The 48-Hour Validation: How Market Testing Saved 3 Months of Building the Wrong Thing

 Starting in 6 weeks.
 Would you be in?
 If yes, I’m collecting payment now to lock the founding rate.
 100% refund if not satisfied.”

-Most operators soften this.
-“Let me know if you’d like to learn more!” or “Would love to hear your thoughts!”
+Most operators soften this with lines like “Let me know if you’d like to learn more!” or “Would love to hear your thoughts!”

+That isn’t validation; that’s comfort-seeking.
 Chen asked for the sale directly.
-Hour 20: 30 messages sent.
+By Hour 20, 30 messages were sent.

 Hour 21-36: Response collection